nix-community/infra/docs/continuous-integration.md

 _Buildbot is the only CI system that supports pull requests from forked repositories._

-To enable buildbot add the [`nix-community-buildbot`](https://github.com/topics/nix-community-buildbot) topic to the repository.
+To enable buildbot add the repository to the `repoAllowlist` in this [file](https://github.com/nix-community/infra/blob/master/modules/nixos/buildbot.nix).

-_Newly enabled repos are imported into buildbot twice a day, you can also ask the admins to trigger an import manually._

 #### Hercules